Get Schooled

 Calm

-Calm offers 3-25 minute meditation sessions to help with anxiety, practicing gratitude, and more.
+Calm offers 3-25-minute meditation sessions to help with anxiety, practicing gratitude, and more.
 If you are meditating for the first time, there are programs for beginners.

-Call the 988 Suicide & Crisis Lifeline
+Call 988: the National Suicide & Crisis Lifeline

-Note: There is potential for law enforcement to be involved in certain situations when accessing this hotline.
+Note: There is potential for law enforcement to be involved in certain situations when using this hotline.
 We recognize that not all folks reaching out for support will feel comfortable or safe around the police in times of crisis.
 We urge you to make a decision that is best for you.

 Check with your college’s counseling/mental health center